 Finally the substantial change must be material, permanent in nature.
 Servies v.
 Servies, 524 So.2d 678 (Fla.
 1st DCA 1988)

 The one big and common exception to the voluntary change of circumstances rule I laid out above is that the courts do allow you to retire voluntarily…but you must be at least 65 years old.
 Pimm v.
 Pimm, 601 So.
 2d 534 – Fla: Supreme Court 1992

 Finally, look to whether the alimony-receiver can ever meet their needs or not.
 Alimony receivers are getting and amount that just meets their needs.
 It is not uncommon for an alimony-receiver to get a job that allows them to supplement the alimony only to find out that the job reduces the alimony.

-In my experience, look at the judge.
+In my experience, look to the judge.
 There is never a young judge.
 Judges are always in their fifties and up.
 Judges have retirement on their minds and are sympathetic to the retiree.
 Craft your argument for the substantial change in circumstances as through it could happen to the judge.

 On the other hand, judges are government employees with guaranteed salaries.
-They often worked in government before being a judge.
+They often worked in government before becoming a judge.
 Judges were usually lawyers who liked law for its own sake and not “as a business” (or they would be lawyers with websites like this one).
 Judges often do not sympathize with the ups and downs of the business cycle and do not consider those changes to be substantial changes in circumstances.

 So, when hiring a lawyer, consider how your lawyer will present your change of circumstance to the judge.
 Every argument has an audience.
 Call my Naples, Florida law firm to learn how my argument would sound to your audience.